JScott/robot_sweatshop/README.md

 sweatshop start
 ```

-Robot Sweatshop uses Eye to handle its services and that will set up and configure everything appropriately.
+Robot Sweatshop uses Eye to handle its services and will set up and configure everything for you.

 After configuring a job, POST a payload to `localhost:8080/:format/payload-for/:job`.
 For example, triggering a Bitbucket Git POST hook on `localhost:8080/bitbucket/payload-for/example` will parse the payload and run the 'example' job with the payload data in the environment.